shadsakib/Game-Store/README.md

 * Store owners monitor sales, income, top sold products, regular customers etc
 * Customers view games and buy game of their choice
 * Customer rate and review games
+* Store owners/Admins can look up customers, games of certain genre or price range, which customer bought which games etc